MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/jsonstore/index.md

 <b>SYNC_NONE : </b>
 This is the default policy.
 Choose this policy for synchronization to not take place.

-<b><i>Important: </b></i> The Sync Policy is attributed to a JSONStore Collection.
+<b><i>Important:</i></b> The Sync Policy is attributed to a JSONStore Collection.
 Once a collection is initialized with a particular Sync Policy, it should not be changed.
 Modifying the Sync Policy can lead to undesirable results.

 <b>syncAdapterPath</b>